npomfret/ui-research/research/emerging-web-technologies.md

     *   **Advantages:** Near-instant load times, minimal JavaScript execution on the client, and excellent performance.
     *   **Disadvantages:** As a newer framework, it has a small community and a different mental model that can take some time to learn.

 *   **Modern CSS Features:** CSS is evolving at a rapid pace, with new features that allow for more sophisticated designs and interactions with less reliance on JavaScript.
+Chrome 145 (arriving February 2026) adds declarative **scroll-triggered animations** via `animation-trigger`/`timeline-trigger`, reducing the need for custom `IntersectionObserver` plumbing; until then, scroll-driven animations powered by `@scroll-timeline` and `animation-timeline` are baseline features across Chromium, Safari 26+, and other modern engines.citeturn0search0turn0search2

     ### Layout and Responsive Design
     *   **Container Queries:** Allow elements to be styled based on the size of their parent container, rather than the viewport.
 This is a major step forward for component-based design.